pavankumart18/Railway-Ticket-Reservation-System/README.md

-# Train Reservation Booking System - Based on Gender
+# Railway Ticket Reservation System - Based on Gender

 This project implements a train berth booking system in Python.
 It allows for booking train berths across different classes and seat types, while also providing visual representations of each class's seating arrangement.